Catherine Eagles

-Catherine Diane Caldwell Eagles (born August 30, 1958) is a United States district judge of the United States District Court for the Middle District of North Carolina and a former Superior Court judge in Guilford County, North Carolina.
+Catherine Diane Caldwell Eagles (born August 30, 1958) is the chief United States district judge of the United States District Court for the Middle District of North Carolina and a former Superior Court judge in Guilford County, North Carolina.
 She is the first female judge to serve in the Middle District.

 Early life and education

 Eagles was born Catherine Diane Caldwell in Memphis, Tennessee in 1958.
 She graduated from Rhodes College (then called Southwestern at Memphis) in 1979 with a Bachelor of Arts degree.
 In 1982, she earned a Juris Doctor from George Washington University Law School.

-Legal career
+Career

 After law school, Eagles served as a staff law clerk for the United States Court of Appeals for the Eighth Circuit and as a clerk to Judge J. Smith Henley.
 After her clerkship, Eagles worked from 1984 to 1993 as an associate and partner at Smith, Helms, Mullis & Moore in Greensboro, North Carolina.
 In 1993 she was appointed to a seat as a resident superior court judge based in Greensboro.
 She was elected to serve the remainder of the term in 1994 and re-elected in 1996 and 2004 to eight-year terms.
 In 2006 she became the senior resident superior court judge in Guilford County.